Article Read Time

 - Take Advantage of Poorly Trained Employees: The #1 vulnerability for business networks is the employees using them.

 - They Attack Inadequate Firewalls: A firewall should act as the frontline defense against hackers.
-Without proper monitoring and maintenance, the firewall may fail to stop everything you haven’t specifically allowed to enter (or leave) your computer network.
+Without proper monitoring and maintenance, the firewall may fail to stop everything you haven’t explicitly allowed to enter (or leave) your computer network.

 - They Attack Your Devices When You’re Off the Office Network: It’s not uncommon for hackers to set up fake public Wi-Fi access points to try and get you to connect to THEIR Wi-Fi over the legitimate, safe public one made available to you.